 Professional behavior is expected of School of Medicine students throughout the medical school curriculum.
-Professional behavior includes, but is not limited to, responsibility to patients, to peers, to faculty members, to staff, and to oneself.
-It also includes responsibility for self-education and self-improvement, timeliness, attendance, and active participation in block activities.
-Professional behavior may be considered when grades are assigned by Block Directors in all basic science and clinical blocks.
-Students may be disciplined (including probation or dismissal) for unprofessional behavior, even if such unprofessional behavior did not affect the student’s grade.
-Expectations for professional behavior increase as a medical student moves into the clinical blocks and assumes responsibility for patient care.
+Professional behavior includes, but is not limited to, respectful and integrity-based involvement, interactions, and introspection.
+This behavior manifests as responsibility to patients, peers, faculty members, staff, and oneself.
+It also includes responsibility for self-education and self-improvement, timeliness, attendance, and active participation in learning activities.
+Expectations for professional behavior increase as a medical student moves into the clinical learning environment and assumes responsibility for patient care.
+Professional behaviors may be considered when grades are assigned by Course and Clerkship Directors and are included in reviews of student performance and progression.
+Unprofessional behavior may also result in formal consequences (including probation or dismissal), even if such unprofessional behavior did not affect the student’s grade.

-Committee membership includes basic science faculty, clinical faculty, faculty from the Center for Bioethics and Humanities, faculty from other CU health care professional programs or schools, and student representatives in the Trek Curriculum.
+Committee membership includes basic science faculty, clinical faculty, faculty from the Center for Bioethics and Humanities, faculty from other University of Colorado healthcare professional programs or schools, and student representatives from each class.